rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

    ==========  =======  ===============  ==============================================================================
    Name        Type     Value            Comment
    ==========  =======  ===============  ==============================================================================
-   status      array    [priorities]     List of priorities.
+   status      array    [list]           List of priorities.
 See the table below for details.
    ==========  =======  ===============  ==============================================================================
 ..